SymfonyCasts/testing/sfcasts/ep1/data-providers.md

 # Data Providers

-We treat our source code as first-class citizens.
+We treat our source code as a first-class citizen.
+That means, among other things, we avoid duplication.
 Why not do the same with our tests?
 Our three tests for the size are... repetitive.
-They test the same thing just with slightly different input and then a different assertion.
-We can improve this by using PHPUnit's Data Providers - which run the same test over and over with different sets of data.
+They test the same thing just with *slightly* different input and then a different assertion.
+Is there a way to improve this?
+Absolutely: thanks to PHPUnit Data Providers.

 ## Refactor our tests

-Move down to the bottom of our `DinosaurTest` and add `public function sizeDescriptionProvider()`.
+Move to the bottom of `DinosaurTest` and add
+`public function sizeDescriptionProvider()`.
 Inside, `yield` an array with `[10, 'Large']`, then `yield [5, 'Medium']`, and finally `yield [4, 'Small']`.
 Yield is just a fancy way of returning arrays using PHP's built-in Generator function.
+As you'll see in a minute, these keys - like `10` and `large` will become *arguments* to our test.

-Alrighty, up in our test method, add the `int $length` argument and then `string $expectedSize`.
-Now instead of Big Eaty's length being `10`, we'll use `$length`.
-For our assertion, use `$expectedSize` instead of `Large`.
-We do not need the medium and small tests anymore, so remove both of those methods too.
+Alrighty, up in our test method, add an `int $length` argument and then `string $expectedSize`.
+Now instead of Big Eaty's length being `10`, use `$length`.
+Abd for our assertion, use `$expectedSize` instead of `Large`.
+We do not need the medium and small tests anymore, so we can remove *both* of them.

+Ok!
 Move back to your terminal and run our tests:

 ```terminal
 ./vendor/bin/phpunit --testdox
 ```

 Uh oh...
-Our test is failing because `Dino 10 Meters or Greater Is Large` had
+Our test is failing because!
+It says:
-an:

 > ArgumentCountError - Too few arguments were provided.
 0 passed and exactly 2 expected.

 ## Tell our test to use the Data Provider

-Oops, we never told our test method to use the data provider.
+Oops, we never told our test method to *use* the data provider.
 Move back into our test and add a DocBlock with `@dataProvider sizeDescriptionProvider`.
-When PHPUnit 10 gets released, we'll be able to use a dataProvider attribute instead of this annotation.
+When PHPUnit 10 gets released, we'll be able to use a fancy `#pDataProvider]` attribute instead of this annotation.

-Back to the terminal and run the tests again:
+Back to the terminal!
+Run the tests again:

 ```terminal-silent
 ./vendor/bin/phpunit --testdox